 Blocking a card indicates a problem (blocker) preventing the card from progressing to the right on the board because it gets immobile.
-Once a card is blocked, it needs an immediate attention to be resolved and get unblocked.
+Once a card is blocked, it needs immediate attention to be resolved and get unblocked.

-1. How to block a card?
+2. How to block a card?

-3. How to edit a block reason?
+3. How to unblock a card or change the block reason?

 4. How to customize your own blockers? (for Workspace Manager and Account Owners)